Overview of Business Development Companies (BDCs)

 Free Consultation with a Securities Attorney

 Business Development Companies have garnered a lot of attention in recent years given their associated high distribution yields compared to more traditional fixed income investments.
-However, many people have invested into this product without conducting or being advised of the potential risks, as higher yields are associated with higher risks.
+However, many people have invested in this product without conducting or being advised of the potential risks, as higher yields are associated with higher risks.
 BDCs can give individuals the chance to purchase shares in a managed portfolio made to private US companies.
 Added benefits include institutional portfolio management and potential protection from rising interest rates.

 Like all investments, BDCs do not come without risks.
 Limited liquidity, distributions that may not be guaranteed in frequency or amount, and limited operating history are just a few risks that investors take on when investing in a BDC.
 Business Development Companies can be a good investment for the right investor, along with a diversified portfolio and sufficient due diligence.
 BDCs should only be recommended to those investors who are able to both weather substantial losses and those who are not in need of immediate liquidity.
 Investors should be particularly cautious of riskier non-public and non-traded BDCs.

 If you invested in a BDC and would like a free consultation with a securities attorney, please call The White Law Group at 888-637-5510.

 The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Seattle, Washington.
 For more information on the firm and its representation of investors, visit https://www.whitesecuritieslaw.com.